Trump changes tune, flexes US muscle overseas

 Navy SEALS have also carried out two raids in Yemen, one in January that resulted in the death of Chief Petty Officer William "Ryan" Owens and reportedly several civilians.
 The second publicized raid, in May, was the deepest into the country US forces have ever gone to fight AQAP and led to the deaths of seven of its fighters.

-Elsewhere in the Horn, the administration is sending troops to Somalia for the first time since 1994 to help in the fight against the al Qaeda ally al-Shabab.
+Elsewhere in the Horn, the administration is sending conventional troops to Somalia for the first time since 1994 to help in the fight against the al Qaeda ally al-Shabab.
 In April, Trump also gave the Defense Department expanded authority to conduct strikes in the country.

 In Libya, CNN's Barbara Starr has reported that the administration is considering a new policy that could significantly expand US involvement, including the deployment of up to 50 special operations forces and the re-opening of the US embassy.